febryars33/eyed/README.md

-# eyed
+# eyed | Bootstrap 4
-my custom bootstrap 4
+Reimagined traditional approaches by using flat style and refreshing tones for buttons, navbars, and labels.